These 7 Trails In Florida Will Lead You To Extraordinary Ruins

 The little island near Islamorada once had residences, a hotel, a store, and a post office.
 Now, all that remains of the community is a ghost town made up of the remnants of cisterns and crumbling foundations.
 During the Second Seminole War, an Indian raid on the island in 1840 left 13 people dead.
 The other 70 inhabitants escaped, but the Indians burned down all of Indian Key’s buildings.

-Have you visited any of these interesting hiking trails in Florida before?
+Have you visited any of these Florida hiking trails before?
+Do you agree they are some of the best hiking trails with ruins in Florida?
 What’s your favorite place to get a glimpse of Florida’s past?
 Share with us your experiences in the comments section!

 OnlyInYourState may earn compensation through affiliate links in this article.